syncfusion-content/xamarin-docs/Xamarin/Pdf-Viewer/Ink.md

 ## How to draw the ink annotation using a stylus and scroll or zoom PDF page with the touch

 The ink annotation operation can be customized so that the ink strokes can be added only using a stylus by setting the `InkAnnotationSettings.TouchMode` API to `TouchMode.Stylus`.
 When the `TouchMode` is set to stylus, the PDF can be zoomed and scrolled using a finger.
 The default value of the `TouchMode` property is `TouchMode.Direct` in which all touch interactions will be considered as ink operations.
-So in this `TouchMode.Direct` mode, the page cannot be scrolled or zoomed when the ink annotation mode is on.
+So in the `TouchMode.Direct` mode, the page cannot be scrolled or zoomed when the ink annotation mode is on.

 {% tabs %}
 {% highlight c# %}